Plutonomicon/plutonomicon/content/index.md

 nix run
 ```

 As you edit[^ed] and save the Markdown files, the browser view should update instantly without requiring a manual refresh.
-Run `nix build .#website` to build the statically generated website.
+Run `nix build` to build the statically generated website.
 See [Emanote guide](https://emanote.srid.ca/guide) for further information.

 Please note the Markdown writing conventions: